nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 1. Book Management
 ### 2. Quote Management
 ### 3. Progress Tracker
+Progress Tracker in Quotesify allows you to add, update, list and delete bookmarks for the books you add.
+It also allows you to add, mark as done, list and delete tasks in the todo list.

+With the bookmarks you have created, you can record your reading progress and trace to the page you stopped at quickly.
+WIth the tasks in your todo list, you can set reminders for various activities and easily find the most urgent task in the list.

+If you hate flipping pages to find the page to continue reading, or want to develop a reading habit by setting many goals of readling, this feature is prepared for you!

 ### 4. Category Management
 Category Management in Quotesify allows you to create, list, edit and delete categories at your free will.
 With the categories you have created, you can simply tag them to any book or quote and list all of them in a categorised fashion.